Rensselaer Polytechnic Institute: Rankings

-For 2021, U.S. News & World Report ranked Rensselaer tied for 53rd among national universities in the U.S., 40th out of 180 for "Best Value" in undergraduate education, and tied for 68th out of the top 83 in "Most Innovative Schools".
+In 2022, RPI was ranked by U.S. News & World Report in the top ten national universities for highest starting salary.
+In 2023, graduates had a median salary (early career) of $105,367.
+For 2023, U.S. News & World Report ranked Rensselaer #51 among national universities in the U.S., and #46 for "Most Innovative Schools".
 The same rankings placed Rensselaer's undergraduate engineering program tied at 32nd among schools whose highest degree is a doctorate, and its graduate program is ranked tied for 43rd out of 218 engineering schools.

+In 2024, Washington Monthly ranked RPI 117th among 438 national universities in the U.S. based on RPI's contribution to the public good, as measured by social mobility, research, and promoting public service.

 The Leiden Ranking (2016) placed RPI at 127 among the top 900 world universities and research institutions according to the proportion of the top 1% most frequently cited publications of a university.
 In 2016, The Economist ranked Rensselaer No. 18 among four-year non-vocational colleges and universities and Times Higher Education–QS World University Rankings placed Rensselaer among the top 50 universities for technology in the world.
 In 2016, Rensselaer was listed among the top ten universities for highest median earnings.